20 Sep Choosing a Cabinet

 No matter what level of cabinet you select you will still be faced with further decisions.
 For instance, you’ll need to pick a specific construction type and door style.
 Traditional kitchens are designed to favor framed cabinets (when the door is closed it rests on a “frame”).
 European style cabinets are flat and are also known as “frameless” you will typically find them in a kitchen of contemporary design.
 They have no frame and as a result provide greater access to the interior.
 As for the doors, the types available are traditional overlays (covering some of the frame), full-overlays cover the entire frame, and inset doors sit inside the cabinet frame.

 Finally, check out the scores of hardware and accessories available to you as the finishing piece to the puzzle.
-Look at pulls, knobs and cabinet handles.
+Look at pulls, knobs and key holder cabinet – LTC Office Supplies.
 They are available at all price points and come in an endless variety of styles and colors, giving you an additional opportunity to tie everything together.
-And that’s the key – to use your new cabinets to create a tastefully cohesive kitchen theme.